SIRUI125/web-api-assignment2/README.md

 The routes below are all protected:/movies/tv/page  /movies/upcoming/page /movies/toprated
 Protected by passport sessions:/api/movies/tmdb and /api/people
 People need to verify by registering and then logging in,then the aauthentication will be received from api.
-Otherwise they will not have permission to view the page.
+Otherwise they will not have permission to view some pages.
 ## Integrating with React App

 Movies: